Our School Vision

 The Core Subjects:

-a) Literacy and Numeracy
+a) English and Maths

-The School has adopted both the Literacy and Numeracy initiatives from the DfES.
 Lessons in both these subjects appear daily in each class.

-b) Science, ICT and RE.
+b) Science, Computing and RE

 These subjects also form part of the core curriculum and as such will be given an important place within the weekly timetable of each class.

-The remaining subjects covered by the National Curriculum - History, Geography, Music, Art & Design, Design Technology, Physical Education, PSHE and Citizenship will all be covered in accordance with the programmes of study for each subject.
+The remaining subjects covered by the National Curriculum - History, Geography, Music, Art & Design, Design Technology, Physical Education, PSHE and SRE will all be covered in accordance with the programmes of study for each subject.

 R.E. and Moral Education